Explaining Easter to Kids (Without Scaring Them)

 When he had received the drink, Jesus said, “It is finished.”
 With that, he bowed his head and gave up his spirit.
 John 19:30 NIV

 The look on my six-year-old niece’s face was enough to make me want to crawl in a hole and cry myself to sleep.
 She was shocked, terrified, repulsed and utterly distraught.
 As the tears streamed, she asked in the smallest, saddest, little voice, “Jesus died?”
 At that point, my entire family began trying to explain.
 “But he rose again!” we all chimed in.
 “He lives!
 He is with us now.”
 However, there was nothing we could do or say to make her feel better about it.
-In her little-girl mind, Jesus - her loving Father - the one she accepted in her heart at an early age, had just died and she was inconsolable.
+We learned that explaining Easter to kids can be a delicate matter.
+In her little-girl mind, Jesus—her loving Father—the one she accepted in her heart at an early age, had just died and she was inconsolable.

 Easter is a unique holiday for Christians because it carries weight.
-We know that in order for the stone to be rolled away, Jesus had to first be crucified, tortured and hung on a cross next to thieves.
+We know that in order for the stone to be rolled away, Jesus had to first be crucified, tortured and left to die next to thieves.
 This is not an easy topic for adults to discuss, so how do we explain Easter to our kids without completely terrifying them?
 How do we describe the gravity of the holiday without horrifying them with the ugly, painful details of the suffering that Jesus endured?
 Or are we supposed to let them feel the pain and join them where they are?

 As parents, we must think through our options and make the best decisions for our children (after all, we know that not every child is the same).
-But when my niece completely melted down, I started rethinking things.
+But when my niece completely melted down, I started rethinking the ways we could have shared the Easter story.
 Maybe we could have…

 1. Focused the message around the resurrection.
 Simply just reminding her that Jesus will always be with her might have been a little less traumatic for this tender-hearted girl.
 We will maybe get a little more detailed every year as she learns and grows in the Word.